phel-lang/phel-lang/doc/content/documentation/tuple.md

 weight = 8
 +++

-A Tuple is a immutable sequencial data structure.
+A Tuple is an immutable sequential data structure.
 The two most common ways to create a tuple is using the literal form with bracket characters or calling the tuple function directly.

 ```phel
 [1 2 3]